MyBord/mybord-client/docs/projectManagement.md

   * when clicking about in login page, it does not scroll down
   * handle when logging in with email or username for same input
   * add ability to filter by category
+  * find a better blue

   * add gdpr
   * register LLC
   * register trademarks
+  * form LLC
+  * have Joe generate NDA
   * get privacy policy and terms of service
-  * find a better blue

 ### B. High - MVP